What Are The Best Motivation Theories For Employers in 2024?

 Listening closely

-Motivation theories have a significant impact on enhancing overall employee performance.
+Every theory in this guide has a significant impact on enhancing overall employee performance.
 However, at the end of the day, nothing beats listening.

 One easy way to do this is with a tool like Vouch, where you can start softly by surveying your employees on what they love and don't love about your company.
 Naturally, you'll need to read between the lines, and this is where video can help, as you can see the emotions on your employee's faces.